ibm-cloud-docs/power-iaas/global-replication-service.md

 {{site.data.keyword.attribute-definition-list}}

-# Getting started with Global replication service
+# Managing Global replication service

 {: #getting-started-GRS}

 The {{site.data.keyword.powerSysFull}} provides a set of APIs through which you can enable disaster recovery (DR) solution for your virtual server instances .
 The storage replication uses the Global Mirror Change volume technology.